circuittopology/Protein_Circuit_Topology_PyMOL_Plugin/documentation.md

 **Module:** `functions/importing/retrieve_chain.py`

-Retrieves a Chain object from a PDB or CIF file.
+Retrieves a specific chain from a PDB or MMCIF file.

 ## Exporting Functions